Green poop can happen after starting iron tablets, but stool color alone does not prove the supplement is working.

 Understanding the Link Between Iron Tablets and Stool Color

 Iron tablets are commonly prescribed to treat anemia and iron deficiency.
-One of the most noticeable side effects people experience is a change in stool color, often turning it green or even black.
+One of the most noticeable side effects people experience is a change in stool color, often turning it darker than usual and sometimes green or even black.
 This color shift can cause concern or confusion, leading many to wonder: does green poop mean iron tablets are working?
-The answer lies in how the body processes iron supplements and their impact on digestion.
+The more accurate answer is that stool color changes can be a normal effect of taking iron, but they are not a reliable measure of how well treatment is correcting iron deficiency.

 Why Does Iron Make Stool Green?